Thermodynamics of interacting hard rods on a lattice: Applications

 in which the lattice parameter is set to one ($a=1$).
 Because of the finite size of the system, no phase transition happens as shown in Fig.~(\ref{fig:fig3}).
-As expected, the free energy $G$ increases with increasing the strength of the gravitational attraction and this changes is more pronounce at low values of the excess volume where the the rods are close to each other.
-This has its effect on the pressure $p$ in which the pressure increases (decreases) when increasing the filling fraction (excess volume).
-At low excess volume and due to the long range attraction, any small changes in the excess volume strongly effects the pressure and vice versa.
-In kinetic theory the distinction is made between kinetic pressure and interaction pressure.
+As expected, the free energy $G$ increases with increasing the strength of the gravitational attraction, and this change is more pronounced at low values of the excess volume where the rods are close to each other.
+This has its effect on the pressure $p$ in which the pressure increases (decreases) when decreasing (increasing) the excess volume.
+At low excess volume and due to the long-range attraction, any small change in the excess volume strongly affects the pressure and vice versa.
+In kinetic theory, the distinction is made between kinetic pressure and interaction pressure.
 Kinetic pressure is attributed to elastic collisions between rods and container walls.
 Attractive interatomic couplings tend to reduce the total pressure.
-The entropy $S$ decreases with increasing the attractive forces due to the fact the the later produces more order in the system.
-At very strong attraction, all the rods sticks together to form larger cluster and the entropy is almost zero.
-Contrary to the athermal hard core interactions, in the case of attractive interactions, temperature is involved explicitly in the expression of entropy and heat capacity $C_p$.
-The effect of correlation induced by the presence of attraction reduces drastically the heat capacity and also makes the lattice fluids more sensitive to the effect of reservoir pressure as shown for the curves of compressibility and expansivity.
-Variation of all thermodynamics functions versus temperature are shown in Fig.~(\ref{fig:fig4}), where the monotonic variations confirm the absence of phase transitions.
-The energy transfer during isobaric expansion is naturally expressed as a change in enthalpy, $E=U+pV$ (with $U$ is the internal energy).
+The entropy $S$ decreases with increasing the attractive forces due to the fact the latter produces more order in the system.
+At very strong attraction, all the rods stick together to form a larger cluster and the entropy is almost zero.
+Contrary to the athermal hard-core interactions, in the case of attractive interactions, the temperature is involved explicitly in the expression of entropy and heat capacity $C_p$.
+The effect of correlation induced by the presence of attraction reduces drastically the heat capacity and also makes the lattice fluids more sensitive to the effect of reservoir pressure as shown for the curves of compressibility and coefficient of thermal expansion.
+Variations of all thermodynamics functions versus temperature are shown in Fig.~(\ref{fig:fig4}), where the monotonic variations confirm the absence of phase transitions.
+The energy transfer during isobaric expansion is naturally expressed as a change in enthalpy, $E=U+pV$ (with $U$ being the internal energy).
 The system performs work on the environment ($\Delta W <0$) if heat is added ($\Delta Q>0$).
-Energy conservation with $U=0$ implies that $\Delta W=-\Delta W$ and we have
+Energy conservation with $U=0$ implies that $\Delta W=-\Delta Q$ and we have